• Home

 If the stream flowing from Lake Itasca is the headwaters of the mighty Mississippi that can push back the sea, what is the headwater of the harvest?
 It is the call of God!
 The call of God is where every missionary, pastor, youth pastor and children’s pastor begin.
 It is the genesis of every church plant, para-church ministry, Teen Challenge or Chi Alpha.
 The call of God is the headwaters of the Kingdom’s river of life.

-That is why the Rocky Mountain Ministry Network is asking every Lead Pastor and church to be part of our 2023 Called Initiative.
-We are asking each church to do the following four things before September 17, 2023.
+That is why the Rocky Mountain Ministry Network is asking every Lead Pastor and church to be part of our annual Called Initiative.
+We are asking each church to do the following four things once a year.

 1. PREACH, TEACH, OR TESTIFY.
-Preach, teach or testify on the call of God on a Sunday morning before September 17, 2023.
+Preach, teach or testify on the call of God annually.
 We have sermon manuscripts and resources below that can help you customize a presentation for you.

 2. CONNECT AND RESOURCE.
 Provide an opportunity to respond to those feeling they may be called and give them a copy of the book, Explore the Call.
 Books are provided free by the Network.